- About Us

 In particular, when administering estates, just some of the more significant duties personal representatives may have include the duties to:

 It is also important to point out that the terms of any will that has been left by a decedent may limit or expand personal representatives’ duties.
 Consequently, it is advised that these people thoroughly review any will left behind to comprehend the extent (or limits) of their authority and responsibilities.

 A decedent’s will may not always be readily available, and finding it will be among the first steps personal representatives should take as they get ready to start administering an estate.
 Here are some helpful tips when it comes to finding wills:

 In addition to the will, other important documents you may want to find include (but may not be limited to) documents that outline:

 Don’t miss the second and third parts of this blog series that will be published soon for some more helpful tips for personal representatives administering estates for decedents.

-When you are ready for assistance administering an estate and/or getting through probate, you can turn to the probate and estate administration lawyers at Phillips & Blow, PC.
-We provide a thoughtful, comprehensive approach to our clients’ estate planning, elder law and other legal needs.
+When you are ready for assistance administering an estate and/or getting through probate, you can turn to the probate and estate administration lawyers at Colorado Estate Matters, Ltd. We provide a thoughtful, comprehensive approach to our clients’ estate planning, elder law and other legal needs.
 We take pride in helping each of our clients and their families find the best solutions for them.

 We can discuss your estate planning needs and different options during our consultation.
 To schedule this meeting, call us at (303) 713-9147 or email us using the contact form at the top of this page.